Increased sentencing for animal cruelty; Finn's Law Part 1 & 2

-Armed Forces tacking poachers across the world.
+Armed Forces tackling poachers across the world

 A conservation crisis occurring around the globe is causing the loss of countless species, and one of the main factors behind this is the illegal wildlife trade, which drives the decline of many of Africa’s animals, including elephants, rhinos and lions.

 The Government has taken a leading role in the international fight against illegal poaching through the deployment of Armed Forces to train and mentor park rangers in Africa.
 The efforts allow rangers to form a skilled network to ensure that the world’s special species are here for generations to come.
 Having trained over 200 rangers in Malawi and 119 in Zambia, this work by the British Army aims to reduce poaching at source and uses sustainable, community-led solutions to protect and conserve wildlife.
 British Army troops are teaching park rangers tracking infantry skills, bushcraft and information analysis to improve the interception of poachers.